-Economically turbulent times resulting from coronavirus have seen an increase in trade unions' membership and an increase in them 'flexing their muscles' by threatening industrial action over adverse changes in the workplace for their members.
+Economically turbulent times have seen an increase in trade unions 'flexing their muscles' by way of industrial action.
 This Inbrief outlines the law in this area and gives employers practical tips for responding to and avoiding conflicts.

 What is industrial action?